nicocouz/Bookmarklet/README.md

 <br>

+## How to use :

+1- Click on the Bookmarklet tab
-To close it, click on the cross or click on the Bookmarklet tab
+2- To close it, click on the cross or click on the Bookmarklet tab

 <br>